graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ### Runtime validation

 Validation steps performed by resolvers during execution of the GraphQL operation.

-The status code will depend on the validity of the result.
+The server SHOULD respond with a status code of `200` (Okay) to ensure clients receive a predictable result, no matter which fields they selected.

 ### Client is not allowed to access the schema